Name

 cd ..

-Now all the reworked deploy files are in pg/reworked/deploy
+Now all the reworked deploy files are in pg/reworked/deploy, the reworked

 knows to find the reworked scripts when doing a deploy,